DiGa66/terraform-provider-croccloud/website/docs/d/instance.md

 * `delete_on_termination` – If the EBS volume will be deleted on termination.
 * `device_name` – The physical name of the device.
-* `iops` – `0` If the EBS volume is not a provisioned IOPS image, otherwise the supported IOPS count.
+* `iops` – `0` if the EBS volume is not a provisioned IOPS image, otherwise the supported IOPS count.
 * `snapshot_id` – The ID of the snapshot.
 * `volume_size` – The size of the volume, in GiB.
 * `volume_type` – The volume type.